lightning/bolts/03-transactions.md

         OP_CHECKSIGVERIFY
     OP_ENDIF

-To timeout the htlc, the local node spends it with the scriptsig:
+To timeout the htlc, the remote node spends it with the scriptsig:

     <remotesig> 0

 To redeem the HTLC, the HTLC-success transaction is used as detailed below.

 ## HTLC-Timeout and HTLC-Success Transaction
 These HTLC transactions are almost identical, except the HTLC-Timeout transaction is timelocked.
 This is also the transaction which can be spent by a valid penalty transaction.